danig89/MechaCar_Statistical_Analysis/README.md

 Per Figure 8, the p-value of 0.04168 is less than the significance level 0.05.
 At 95% confidence level, the PSI for Lot 3 is statistically different from the population mean of 1,500 pounds per square inch.
 The null hypothesis can be rejected.

 ## Study Design: MechaCar vs Competition
+The purpose of this statistical study is to compare average fuel efficiency of the MechaCar vehicles against that of vehicles from another manufacturer.
+The average fuel efficiency of MechaCar vehicles and its competitor's cars will be needed to perform the statistical analysis.
+The null hypothesis would state that there is no significant difference of average fuel efficiency between MechaCar vehicles and its competitor.
+The alternative hypothesis would state that there is a significant difference of average fuel efficiency between MechaCar vehicles and its competitor.
+To test the hypothesis, a two-sample t-test would be performed to determine if two population means are equal or not.

 ## References
 1. Kassambara, Stevesmith, R-Stats, Ratnam, Visitor, Kassambara, . . .
 Visitor, J. (2018, March 11).
 Linear regression essentials in R. Retrieved March 19, 2021, from http://www.sthda.com/english/articles/40-regression-analysis/165-linear-regression-essentials-in-r/